learning-software-engineering/learning-software-engineering.github.io/Topics/Software_Tools/PyAutoGUI/Automation_with_PyAutoGUI.md

 PyAutoGui is a Python module that allows you to programmatically control the mouse and keyboard to automate tasks.
 In this tutorial, we'll cover the basics of PyAutoGui and some advanced features.
 You can find the official documentation for it [here](https://pyautogui.readthedocs.io/en/latest/index.html).

-## Requirements
-- PyAutoGUI works on Windows/Mac/Linux and on Python 2 & 3
-- This tutorial is made using Python 3

 ## What can you do with PyAutoGUI?
 - You can simulate mouse movement!
 The mouse can be moved to any desired location on the screen and used to click on things as well.
 - You can simulate keypresses without having to touch the keyboard.